xmos/lib_xua/doc/rst/sw_hid.rst

 On each HID report request from the host the function ``Vendor_ReadHidButtons(unsigned char hidData[])`` is called from ``buffer()``.
 This function is passed an array ``hidData[]`` by reference.
 The programmer should report the state of his buttons into this array.
 For example, if a volume up command is desired, bit 3 should be set to 1, else 0.

-Since the ``Vendor_ReadHidButtons()`` function is called from the ``buffer`` logical core, care should be taken not to add to much execution time to this function since this could cause issues with servicing other endpoints.
+Since the ``Vendor_ReadHidButtons()`` function is called from the ``buffer`` thread, care should be taken not to add to much execution time to this function since this could cause issues with servicing other endpoints.